chenerinv/Linac_WireScan_Advanced/README.md

 ## Bugs & To-Do
 - also needs an alternative analysis path, esp if collecting data that turns out to be non-gaussian
 - does still lag if you try to switch BLDs too quickly...all I can say is slow down
+- finish implementing setting into the gui side & the setting setup

 # Completed
 - add Setup Parameter Upload capability.